GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 6. **Maintainability**: The code is written such that it can be easily maintained

+{{% alert title="Considering idiomatic code vs. consistent samples across languages" %}}
-Code snippets should use preferred code patterns that are idiomatic to the particular language (e.g., promises, futures, static API calls from singletons, builders, etc).
-This may result in code snippets that are radically different from language-to-language.
+Code samples should use preferred code patterns that are idiomatic to the particular language (e.g., promises, futures, static API calls from singletons, builders).
+This may result in samples that are radically different from language-to-language.
 Err on the side of what is idiomatic to the language, though cross-language consistency does not hurt.
 Generally, do things "the way the community does it."
+{{% /alert %}}

+### Sample Categories

+There are two categories of samples covered in this guide:

+* **Snippets ✂︎:** A snippet is a standalone slice of code that demonstrates a specific Cloud operation.
+* **Patterns 🧩:** A pattern is a sample application or otherwise demonstrates a use case using multiple slices of code.
+Individual slices should follow [snippet structure guidelines](#structure) where it makes sense.

-## Structure {#structure}
+## Metadata {#metadata}

 ### Region tags {#region-tags}

-Each code snippet should have a region tag to define which parts of the snippet are displayed from the documentation.
-Each region tag should:
+Region tags define a slice of code as a snippet and which parts of the code are displayed from the documentation.

+#### Each region identifier

 * Be globally unique
 * Be consistent across the same snippets in different languages
 * Begin with the product's region tag prefix
 * Use snake case (`snake_case`)

+#### When to use region tags

-Region tags should show as much of the sample as possible, so that a user can easily copy and paste the sample into their own environment to run it.
+* **Snippets ✂︎:** Region tags should contain as much of the sample as possible, so that a user can easily copy and paste the sample into their own environment to run it.
+* **Patterns 🧩:** Region tags should contain those slices of code that are shown in documentation.

+#### Changing region tags

+Region tags and the scope of code they contain are a documentation dependency.

+## Snippet Structure {#structure}

 ### Imports {#imports}